snazari/random/README.md

 - number of nodes in each layer
 - number of layers, and
-- an interlayer dependency tensor that specifies the desired dependency structure between layers (note that the order of the layers, whenever present, needs to be respected in the interlayer dependency tensor).
-We include three useful examples of interlayer dependency tensors in ```TemporalDependencyMatrix.m```, ```MultiplexDependencyMatrix.m```, and ```BlockMultiplexDependencyMatrix.m```
+- an interlayer dependency tensor that specifies the desired dependency structure between layers.

+The order of the layers, whenever present, needs to be respected in the interlayer dependency tensor.

+Three useful examples of interlayer dependency tensors are included in

+- ```TemporalDependencyMatrix.m```,
+- ```MultiplexDependencyMatrix.m```, and,
+- ```BlockMultiplexDependencyMatrix.m```

-The subroutines (1) and (2) have various parameters (which we set to a default parameter choice) that a user can modify as needed.
+The subroutines have various parameters (which are set to a default parameter choice) that a user can modify as needed.
 For example, one can:

 - vary the number of nodes in each layer
 - vary the minimum and maximum expected degrees in each layer